• Skip to primary navigation

 • ×

-This Adobong Kangkong is a healthy and delicious stir fry dish made with simple ingredients.
-It’s quick and easy and a staple dish in many Filipino homes.
+Learn How to Cook Adobong Kangkong - a healthy and delicious stir fry dish made with simple and wholesome ingredients.
+It's quick and a staple dish in many Filipino homes.

 Adobong Kangkong in a plate with chili